- 1. How many days before an election can candidates erect posters?

-- 7. What penalties are in place for breaches of the legislation governing election/referendum posters?
+- 5. What penalties are in place for breaches of the legislation governing election posters?

-How many days before a Presidential Election can candidates erect posters?
+How many days before an election can candidates erect posters?

 Posters may only be erected for a certain specified time period before an election.
 This time period is either (a) 30 days before the poll date or (b) from the date the polling day order for the election has been made, whichever provides the shorter period of time.